willkroboth/ConfigCommands/AddOns.md

     }
 }
 ```
 InternalStringArgument supports adding the `subtype` parameter to choose between 3 different Argument types from the CommandAPI -- StringArgument, TextArgument, and GreedyString argument -- which you can read more about in the CommandAPI [documentation](https://commandapi.jorel.dev/7.0.0/stringarguments.html).
-This `addArgument(...)` implementation retrieves the `subtype` parameter from the `arg` map, sends a debug message using `debugMode` and `logger`, then chooses one of the argument types to add based on the subtype it found.
+This `addArgument(...)` implementation retrieves the `subtype` parameter from the `arg` map, sends a debug message using `localDebug`, then chooses one of the argument types to add based on the subtype it found.
 If the given subtype is not valid, the method throws an IncorrectArgumentKey exception explaining this.

 #### getFunctions(), getStaticFunctions()
 These methods define the functions available for static and non-static references to your InternalArgument class in Expressions.
 The default implementation of `getFunctions()` references functions added to your class by FunctionAdders as well as `forCommand(None)`, which allows the `forCommand()` method mentioned earlier to be accessed in Expressions.
 The default implementation of `getStaticFunctions()` just references the static functions added by FunctionAdders.
 By creating your own implementation for these methods, you can add new static and non statics functions using the processes described in the section on [Building Functions](#building-functions).